Thousands of foreign students have had their visas cancelled because they were accused of cheating a Home Office test.

 However, the response from the Home Office has been less than robust.
 They have told them they have no right of appeal and must leave the country.

-The MP for Ilford South, Mike Gapes, has helped those affected.
+The MP for Ilford South, in London, Mike Gapes, has helped those affected.
 He described the situation to the Guardian newspaper as “worse than the Windrush scandal”.

 And the extent of the problem does appear to be borne out in the statistics.
 The Educational Testing Service (ETS) told the Home Office it had carried out testing on its voice recordings.
 58,458 tests were taken across 96 centres in the UK between 2011 and 2014.
 It concluded that 33,725 people had cheated.
 Meanwhile, a further 22,694 people had “questionable results”.
 Only 2,000 were found to have completed the tests honestly.